jochenalt/Pentapod-Design/docs/assembly.md

 <img width=300 src="../images/assembly-knee-bearing.jpg"/>

-Put the servo DRS-0101 we prepared upfront into its location.
+Put the DRS-0101 servo we prepared upfront into its target position.
 Take a 300mm servo wire, put it into the servos socket and draw the wrire carefully through the hole in the bearing and the rabbet of the bevel gear.

 <img width=500 src="../images/assembly-put-servo-in-knee.jpg"/>